Exploring results

 Click the “?” for a short tour of the 3D view.

-4: The slice viewer
+4: The slices view

 You also have the option to view the total pressure slices with LIC pathlines (a technique similar to oilflow or streamlines, which reveals the in-plane flow structures that are present in your data).